rostyslav-udovenko/command-line-trainer/README.md

 ```
 $ help
-Available commands: pwd, ls, cd, mkdir, touch, help, man
+Available commands: pwd, ls, cd, mkdir, touch, help, man.
 Use man <command> for more information.
+System commands: hint [on|off]
 ```

 Each command also has its own manual page via `man`: